dollodart/legbib/readme.md

 manager.
 One is to includegraphics or includepdf.
 The technical challenge here is in escaping the current mode, since both graphicx and pdfpages commands are by default inside the box which is defined by the bibliography entry.
-I haven't solved this problem here, but one can include exhibits within the boundary of the bibliography.
+I haven't solved this problem, but one can include exhibits within the box of the bibliography environment.

 Some courts such as the Oregon circuit courts require exhibits to be displayed in the main document of the proceeding, but many (such as the federal courts) have them external.
 PACER (and presumably most state court electronic filing systems) don't allow embedded files in pdf for security reasons.
-Therefore, exhibits need to be linked to, either as local files to be downloaded with the document, or as web links where the exhibits are hosted.
+Exhibits therefore need to be linked to, either as local files to be downloaded with the document, or as web links where the exhibits are hosted.
 Both embedding and linking exhibits are supported.